smohammadhejazi/recommendation-as-a-service/README.md

 **KabirRec** is a Python recommendation service that uses **surprise** and **scikit-learn**.

 It has three main services:
-- Cold Start Recommendation: Recomnends the most polular items
+- Cold Start Recommendation: Recommends the most popular items
-- Similar Items Recommendation: Recomnends similar items to the item given
+- Similar Items Recommendation: Recommends similar items to the item given
 - User Specific Recommendation: Recommends the best items to a user based on their history.

 # Getting started
 Its easy to use each service, first you need to create the RecommendationService object.
 Then read your csv data.
 We use ml-100k which has user info, user ratings, item info.
-We need to specify the columns as well as each csv seperators.
+We need to specify the columns as well as each csv separators.
 ```
 recommendation_service = RecommendationService()